deanblackborough/transmute-coffee/README.md

 # Transmute Coffee

-The transmute coffee website, this site gives an overview of each of my Open Source libraries and long term development projects.
+The transmute coffee website, this site gives an overview of each of my Open Source libraries as well as my short and long term development projects.

 ## Libraries